Access 5

 Access 5 was a national project run by NASA in collaboration with industry, the Federal Aviation Administration (FAA), and the United States Department of Defense (DoD), in order to introduce high altitude, long endurance (HALE) remotely operated aircraft (ROA) for routine flights in the National Airspace System (NAS).
+It was the first project in the United States to formally attempt to integrated unmanned aircraft into the national airspace system (NAS).
+The primary objective was to open up airspace for commercial unmanned aviation.
 Access 5 commenced in May 2004 and was slated to run for five years.
-The project received initial funding from NASA and guarantees of support from the ROA industry.
+The project received initial funding in the amount of $101M from NASA and guarantees of support from the ROA industry.
 It was managed out of Dryden Flight Research Center.

-The goal of Access 5 was to enable what government and industry leaders believe will ultimately be a robust civil and commercial market for HALE ROA.
-The current lack of ready access to the NAS inhibits investment in ROA commercialization and the ability of users to obtain cost-effective ROA services.
-Access 5 seeks to remove the barriers to aviation's most compelling new offering in decades.
+The program was managed by Jeff Bauer out of NASA Dryden and R. Scott Dann, a General Atomics program manager who filled the role of industry director.
+R. Scott Dann was also the founder and first president of the UAV National Industry Team (UNITE).
+A good portion of the leadership on the Access 5 program were involved in the NASA ERAST (Environment Research and Sensor Technology) program, another pioneering program in UAS development.